Deadlock in Armenia as acting PM rejects talks with protest leader - Journal du Cameroun

 “We should have a guarantee that an election will be really free, really transparent, really democratic,” he said in English, wearing his trademark camouflage T-shirt.

-Speaking to supporters on Thursday, Pashinyan said he needed to become the next leader to oversee snap parliamentary elections and clean up the political system.
+He earlier told supporters he needed to become the next leader to oversee snap parliamentary elections and clean up the political system.

 “If I am not elected prime minister, then Armenia will not have a prime minister at all,” the 42-year-old former newspaper editor said.